University of New Orleans logo

 Is University of New Orleans the right fit for me?

 Whether University of New Orleans is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (74% admit rate), cost ($10,926/year out-of-state), campus culture in New Orleans, and available programs.
+Key factors to consider: admissions selectivity (74% admit rate), avg net price ($12,384/year after aid), campus culture in New Orleans, and available programs.
 Use CollegeCove's compare tool to weigh University of New Orleans against similar schools side-by-side.

 Ready to apply?